Inbibo/shift_docs/docs/intro/authoring.md

 ## Removing a Plug

-To remove a plug you can use the `Right-Click` context menu of the plug item.
+To remove a plug you can use the `Right-Click` on the plug and select "*Remove Plug*".
 Removing a plug will destroy all the existing connections to that plug.

 ![Removing Plug](../images/removing_plug.gif)